 Most students applying to the College have taken a college preparatory curriculum including honors, AP, and IB courses.
 We look at your transcript within the context of your high school, knowing that all schools offer different academic programs.
-You can receive college credit for both AP and IB classes based on exam scores (review our AP/IB credit score requirements for more information).
+You can receive college credit for both AP and IB classes based on exam scores.
+Learn more about these below.

 Our minimum requirements are:

 - 4 years of English

 - 3 or more years of mathematics(minimum requirement is through algebra II/trigonometry)